 As you might have guessed, Google’s crawlers are incredibly sophisticated.
 They can detect the quality of writing, the topics discussed and the frequency of when a website is updated.

 If a website is left cold and stagnant, it doesn’t get crawled an awful lot.
 If it’s regularly updated, Google will send its crawlers there more regularly.
-That doesn’t mean you’ll rank higher, but it does mean that new content will be recognised as fresh and relevant.
+That doesn’t mean you’ll rank higher, but it does mean that new content will be recognised.
 Do you like the sound of fresh and relevant?
 Then get posting!

 I dare say it even becomes quite fun!
 Like any habit, the first couple of occasions feel weird.
 However, the more you get used to logging in, finding the right pages and pressing publish, the easier it becomes.